Nowosad/motif/README.md

 <!-- ... -->

-Another approach would be to devide this large area into many regular rectangles (we refer to them as local landscapes) and to calculate a signature in each of them.
+Another approach would be to divide this large area into many regular rectangles (we refer to them as local landscapes) and to calculate a signature in each of them.
 The previously used signature, `"composition"` has one important flaw though.
 It only describes how many cells of each category we have.
-However, it does not distinguish an area with left half of forest and right half of agriculture from an area with forest mixed with agriculture (think of a checkerboard).
-Gladly, there are several more types of signatures exist.
-It includes a co-occurrence matrix (`type = "coma"`). `"coma"` goes to each cell, looks at its value, looks at the values of its neighbors and count how many neighbors of each class our central cell has.
+However, it does not distinguish an area with the left half of forest and right half of agriculture from an area with forest mixed with agriculture (think of a checkerboard).
+Gladly, several more types of signatures exist.
+It includes a co-occurrence matrix (`type = "coma"`). `"coma"` goes to each cell, looks at its value, looks at the values of its neighbors and counts how many neighbors of each class our central cell has.

 ``` r